-Laura Corsiglia is an artist working in drawing, painting, books and ephemeral practices.
-Her work considers people and animals, dreams, mountains and wild thoughts.
-Born in Vancouver, she was raised in Gitlaxt'aamiks, a Nisga'a First Nation community in the Nass Valley of northern BC, attending Nisga'a Elementary Secondary School.
-She graduated with an MFA degree from the École des Beaux-Arts in Paris.
-Currently based in California, she co-founded Bird Ally X, a nonprofit rescuing and rehabilitating injured wild animals and releasing them back to the wild.
+Laura Corsiglia is an artist working in drawing, painting, books and ephemeral prac work considers people and animals, dreams, mountains and wild thoughts.
+Born in Vanc was raised in Gitlaxt'aamiks, a Nisga'a First Nation community in the Nass valley of nor attending Nisga'a Elementary Secondary School.
+She graduated with an MFA degree from des Beaux-Arts in Paris.
+Currently based in California, she co-founded Bird Ally X, a rescuing and rehabilitating injured wild animals and releasing them back to the wild.

-Trevor Isaac is a Kwakwaka'wakw artist specializing in two dimensional design.
-As a child, Isaac always loved traditional art but didn't practice the art form until he was in high school.
-Today, most of Isaac's art is dedicated to ceremonial purposes in his home community of Alert Bay.
-While creating the crest figures, Isaac feels his cultural knowledge assists his depiction of the unique crest of his peoples.
-Since birth, Isaac has been immersed into the cultural practices of his peoples.
-Although born and raised in Kwakwaka'wakw territory, Isaac has ties to many other language groups from the Pacific Northwest Coast.
-In addition to being a traditional artist, Isaac is also a traditional Singer and Dancer during potlatch ceremonies.
-He is a Hereditary Chief within his family and has been a valued member of the U'mista Cultural Centre staff in Alert Bay, BC since 2010.
+Trevor Isaac is a Kwakwaka wakw artist specializing in two dimensional design.
+As a c always loved traditional art but didn't practice the art form until he was in high school.
+To of Isaac's art is dedicated ceremonial purposes in his home community of Alert Bay.
+Whi the crest figures, Isaac feels his cultural knowledge assists his depiction of the unique c peoples.
+Since birth, Isaac has been immersed into the cultural practices of his peoples. born and raised in Kwakwaka wakw territory, Isaac has ties to many other language gr the Pacific Northwest Coast.
+In addition to being a traditional artist, Isaac is also a traditio and Dancer during potlatch ceremonies.
+He is a Hereditary Chief within his family and i member of the U'mista Cultural Centre staff in Alert Bay, BC since 2010.

-Una-Ann is a Tahltan/Tlingit West Coast artist, from northern British Columbia.
-She presently is living in Langley, BC.
-Una-Ann has worked as a Cultural Presenter and an Aboriginal Support Worker in the Langley School District for the past twenty-five years.
-Una-Ann has established herself as an artist and clothing designer.
-Incorporating her traditional designs with a contemporary flair, she works in various mediums.
-Una-Ann enjoys sharing her knowledge of Indigenous culture and West Coast art with others.
-Her artwork, clothing and accessories can be seen at Indigenous art exhibitions, conferences, arts & craft shows and cultural festivals.
+Una-Ann is a Tahltan/Tlingit Westcoast Artist, from northern British Columbia.
+She p living in Langley, B.C.
+Una-Ann has worked as a Cultural Presenter and an Aborigina Worker in the Langley School District for the past twenty-five years.
+Una-Ann has e herself as an Artist and Clothing Designer.
+Incorporating her traditional design contemporary flair she works in various mediums.
+Una-Ann enjoys sharing her kno Aboriginal Culture and Westcoast Art with others.
+Her artwork, clothing and accessories c at Aboriginal Art exhibitions, Conferences, Arts & Craft Shows and Cultural Festivals.